-Below, you’ll find links to EVERYTHING you need to know before you go, along with information to help you avoid being undewhelmed or paying too much money if you visit Ayers Rock.
+Below, you’ll find links to EVERYTHING you need to know before you go, along with information to help you avoid being underwhelmed or paying too much money if you visit Ayers Rock.

 Use our insider’s tips to plan your trip to Uluru -we’ve even worked out exact fuel costs for driving Sydney to Ayers Rock just to prove that Uluru is cheaper than most people think.

-In fact, if you’re an Aussie and you haven’t been to Uluru because you’ve heard ‘it’s just a big red rock in the middle of nowhere‘ or ‘it’s cheaper to go to Bali‘ we want you to take yourself aside and give yourself a serious talking to!
+In fact, if you’re an Aussie and you haven’t been to Uluru because you’ve heard ‘it’s just a big red rock in the middle of nowhere‘ or ‘it’s cheaper to go to Bali‘ we want you to take yourself aside and SLAP YOURSELF!

-You can drive to Uluru from Sydney in 3 days in your ordinary car.
-Yes, that’s right.
-Mum’s Barina will get there.
+You can drive to Uluru from Sydney in 3 days in an ordinary 2WD car.

 In other words, for less than the price of ONE return ticket to Bali, you could drive your entire family to Uluru.